 Focus on what you own

 I’ll be the first to admit that I can become obsessed with platforms like Instagram.
 They want you to feel that way.
 The issue is we have zero control over Instagram and what they will do next with the app.
 Plus, the algorithm makes it almost impossible for your entire audience to see your content.
 So you’re sort of wasting your time if you’re spending it all on there.
-Focus on the apps that allow you to really be in control of your content and your audience, like your newsletter and blog.
+Focus on the apps that allow you to be in control of your content and your audience, like your newsletter and blog.

 Do more in person

 Raise your hand if you’re an introverted homebody?
 Yup, that’s me.
-I think one of the reasons I really fell in love with the online world was that I could engage with it from the comfort of my couch.
+I think one of the reasons I fell in love with the online world was that I could engage with it from the comfort of my couch.
 One of the reasons I created Glitter Guide was that I wanted to be behind the scenes more.
 Except, I see how that has set me back in many ways.
 I know how key my relationships have been to my success.
 Heck, I would even say they are the reason.
 Yet, I haven’t always prioritized them and made the extra effort to see people face-to-face.
-Events aren’t always my cup of tea, but I think they are so important.
+Events still aren’t my cup of tea, but I think they are so important.
 Meet your readers, meet your customers.
-It’s time to really work on things offline and build a solid community around your brand.
+It’s time to work on things offline and build a robust community around your brand.

 Take more risks

-If you’ve created a business, you’re not totally adverse to risk.
+If you’ve created a business, you’re not adverse to risk.
 That’s good!
 However, to continue to take risks is another story.
 I’ve found this to be especially true once you have a family and a team to support.
 However, without risk, there is no reward.
 There is no growth.
 The belief in doing something that scares you every day has some real power to it.
 It’s easier to take risks in the beginning, so take advantage.
 I will follow suit!